CPL. PETER R. ROBINSON: Lost to shadows of time in the Pacific

-Private Peter Robertson of the U.S. Army Air Corps has been overlooked by his adopted home of Irvington.
+Corporal Peter R. Robertson of the U.S. Army Air Corps has been largely overlooked by his adopted home of Irvington.
 For reasons unknown, he is listed on the village’s Veterans Memorial Monument at Main Street and Aqueduct Lane as having served in World War II, but is not listed as having given his life for his country.

 In fact, he did.

-In Robertson’s case, his parents were informed in mid-July 1946 that the military had given up the search for the crew of his missing bomber.
+The Robertson family was not informed until mid-July 1946 that the military had given up the search for Cpl.
+Robertson and his missing crew mates.
 All hands were presumed dead.

 Another Irvington resident, Lt.
 Col. George Washington Beavers, enlisted on Aug.
 2, 1940 almost a year after Adolf Hitler’s Third Reich attacked Poland to begin World War II, but more than 16 months before the Japanese attack on Pearl Harbor.
 Beavers died of a heart attack while on a training mission in North Carolina two weeks before Pearl Harbor and is listed on the monument with a star.

-So Pvt.
+So Cpl.
 Robertson, by all rights, should have a star next to his name on the monument.

-The only seemingly logical explanation for the absence of a star next to Pvt.
-Robertson’s name that comes to mind is that his family did not answer calls for corrections and additions to the Irvington memorial veterans list when that list was published, many times over, by the memorial committee in the local Irvington Gazette newspaper.
+The most logical explanation for the absence of a star next to Cpl.
+Robertson’s name that comes to mind is that his family and friends did not answer calls for corrections and additions to the Irvington memorial veterans list when that list was repeatedly published by the memorial committee in the local Irvington Gazette newspaper.

-Robertson, a football player at Irvington High School and graduate in the IHS Class of 1944, is not the only member of that class to lose his life in the military.
+Robertson, a football player at Irvington High School who graduated in the IHS Class of 1944, is not the only member of that class to lose his life in the service.
 Classmate Griswold Mills Hill Jr. served in the Marine Corps in World War II and survived the amphibious landing and subsequent hell of the April 1-June 22, 1945 Battle of Okinawa.
-“M,” as Griswold apparently preferred to be called, was discharged from the Marines in 1946 but recalled in 1950 to fight in Korea.
+“M,” as Hill preferred to be known, was discharged from the Marines in 1946 but recalled in 1950 to fight in Korea.
 He would die on March 1, 1951, cut down by North Korean and Chinese communist forces at the height of the U.S.-led counter-offensive code-named Operation Killer.

-Interestingly, James Peter Kelley is listed on Irvington’s memorial monument as a World War II participant, but not as a Korean Conflict participant (which he was).
+James Peter Kelley is listed on Irvington’s memorial monument as a World War II participant, but not as a Korean Conflict participant (he fought in both conflicts).
 Hill, meanwhile, is not listed on the WWII monument, which he should be, but is listed on the Korean Conflict monument as killed in action in that war.

-At least one other Irvington veteran, Peter A. Gorey, fought in both World War I and World War II and thankfully survived.
+At least one other Irvington veteran, Peter A. Gorey, fought in both World Wars and thankfully survived.
 He is listed under both World War I and World War II on the Irvington monument which is dedicated to the 188 World War I Irvington veterans, 465 (plus Hill, we now know) World War II vets from Irvington and the 41 Korean Conflict veterans from the village.

 Interestingly, Gorey and fellow World War I veteran Frank P. Murphy of Irvington were the men chosen by Irvington's mayor to put together the list of Irvington veterans who appear on the Main Street monument which was dedicated in time for Veterans Day, 1963.
-Gorey and Murphy were each past commanders of Irvington Post 2911 of the Veterans of Foreign Wars, which met at the so-called Pastime Club of Irvington at 31 North Eckar Street — yes the same address as Private Peter Robertson.
-The club changed its name to Irvington Veterans Memorial Association Inc., in 1952, six years after Peter Robertson's death.
+Gorey and Murphy were each one-time commanders of Irvington Post 2911 of the Veterans of Foreign Wars.
+Post 2911 met at 31 North Eckar Street in the first floor and finished basement of the building that housed the Robertsons' apartment.
+The Irvington Veterans Memorial Association Inc., the incorporated identity of the VFW Post, purchased the building from the defunct Pastime Club in 1951, five years after Cpl.
+Robertson was lost.

-The family would have lived in company housing provided by the mill owners near today’s Getty Square in Yonkers.
+The family lived in company housing provided by the mill owners near today’s Getty Square in Yonkers.

 The mill employed many immigrants, mainly Scottish, Irish and Ukrainian.